 The bass amplifies really well, even with just a DI.
 The middle pickup is articulate and warm, while the bridge pickup remains big and solid.
 A combination of the two with the blend knob and you can achieve a pleasantly honky Motown bop, or a little more of either depending where you fit into the mix in your music.
 The bass plays well and responds dynamically, but also produces a balanced, compressed sound without feeling (literally) limited or squashed.
 Glow-in-the-dark side dots are a welcome addition to a bass that is mostly the same colour, and I can imagine it might be difficult to navigate the fretboard onstage without them.
 Beyond praise, there’s not much more the say about the Warwick.
 The included User Kit offers some tools and a cleaning cloth, as well as the Starline Rockbag, a solid and well put-together heavy duty gig bag, to keep your Thumb safe when transporting it.

 Ultimately, the Warwick Thumb is a great bass for players of most levels.
 With the exception of beginners who might be excluded due to the Thumb’s price point, the Warwick would be a great investment for anyone.
 It’ll be your workhorse bass, but also your pride and joy.
-It could be your dedicated studio bass, either for a musician or producer, due it’s great balanced sound and tone-shaping capabilities and phenomenal tuning stability.
+It could be your dedicated studio bass, either for a musician or producer, due to its great balanced sound, tone-shaping capabilities and phenomenal tuning stability.
 Thanks to the active MEC electronics, meticulously selected tone woods and fingerboard, top quality hardware and a flawless design, Warwick have somehow improved on a classic.
 The Thumb literally won’t weigh you down, because of a very balanced build, nor will you let it out of your sight thanks to the glowing fret markers.
 The Thumb might not be your next bass, but I would advise settings your sights on one.

 Hits and Misses